authoress/sphinx-intl-guide/README.md

   4. You definitely do not need my Yandex.Metrika counter, so remove the *layout.html* file from the *_templates* folder.

+To build the project on Windows:

+1. Run cmd.
+2. Go to the project directory.
+3. Run these commands in sequence:

+   TBD

 For more information, see the Guide itself [in English](http://sphinx-intl.geekwriter.ru/en/) or [in Russian](http://sphinx-intl.geekwriter.ru/).

 ## If you want to translate the Guide